Articles , Glossary

 Home page design for the scientific web platform

-Don’t think the users are going to wander around the website trying to set why it’s useful for them.
-Being surrounded by the thousands of websites, they may get away at the first seconds if they don’t see a clear reason to stay.
+Don’t think the users are going to wander around the website trying to figure out why it’s useful for them.
+Being surrounded by thousands of websites, they may get away in the first seconds if they don’t see a clear reason to stay.
 So, give it to them – it’s the time for a tagline.
-In marketing terms, it is the name of a short and catchy phrase that summarizes the benefits or gives the description of the website.
-Including the keywords setting the proper theme and taking the place on the first level of visual hierarchy for the page, the tagline will quickly inform users why the website is worth their attention.
+In marketing terms, it is the name of a short and catchy phrase that summarizes the benefits or gives a description of the website.
+By including keywords, setting the proper theme, and placing the tagline at the first level of the page’s visual hierarchy, the tagline will quickly inform users why the website is worth their attention.

 booking service UI design